State cases explode by another record, 9,585; more than 29,000 in 4 days

-Florida reported 9,585 new cases, breaking the record by 643 set one day earlier before – as deaths rose by a smaller increase of 24 for a total of 3,390, the Florida Department of Health announced Friday.
+Florida reported a U.S. high 9,585 new cases, breaking the record by 643 set one day earlier before, as deaths rose by a smaller increase of 24 for a total of 3,390, the Florida Department of Health announced Saturday.

 Over four days, cases have risen by 29,042.
 The positive rate also has been surging to 7.2 percent overall as testing has intensified, including more than 78,345 tests reported by labs on Friday, and the median age has been going down to 41 now.